Alessandro-Dodon/inflation_forecast/README.md

 ## User Guide

 1. **Setup**:
-   - Place `current.csv` in the same directory as the scripts.
+   - Place `current.csv` in the same directory as the scripts (a relative path is used).

 2. **Execution**:
    - Start by running `PreProcessing.R`, as all other scripts depend on the preprocessed data.